Wozzeck: Harmony and motifs

-Leitmotifs are given to characters like the Captain, Doctor, and Drum Major, whose music recurs when Marie muses on him.
-Wozzeck has two: one as he runs, and one languidly expressing his misery and helplessness.
+Leitmotifs are assigned to the Captain, Doctor, and Drum Major, whose music recurs when Marie muses on him.
+Wozzeck has two: one as he hurriedly enters and exits, and one languidly expressing his misery and helplessness.
 Marie's motifs convey sensuality, as when she accepts a pair of earrings from the Drum Major.

-The central "anguish" motif, sung by Wozzeck (act 1, scene 1), traces a minor chord with an added major seventh:
+In act 1, scene 1, Wozzeck sings "wir arme Leut" (poor folk like us), tracing a minor chord with an added major seventh, sometimes called the "anguish" motif.